populationgenomics/team-docs/hail.md

    sudo usermod -aG docker $USER
    ```

-1. Once connected, clone the GitHub repository (if not already done previously):
+1. Once connected, you can simply use `curl` or `wget` to fetch the cert renewal script from [Hail Cert Renewal Script](https://github.com/populationgenomics/hail/blob/main/cert_renewal.sh) and run it to automate the next steps with `curl -sSL https://raw.githubusercontent.com/populationgenomics/hail/main/cert_renewal.sh | bash`, or if you wish to do it manually, clone the GitHub repository (if not already done previously):

    ```bash
    git clone https://github.com/populationgenomics/hail.git